How causal machine learning can leverage marketing strategies: Assessing and improving the performance of a coupon campaign: Motivation

-Yet to date, applications of causal ML to marketing research appear to be relatively scarce, with the exception of large tech companies operating in social media or online market platforms.
-To the best of our knowledge, there are virtually no studies evaluating the causal effect of coupon campaigns on customer behavior by means of causal ML, as we do in this paper. \cite*{Smithetal2021} use predictive ML for deriving optimal coupon targeting strategies and estimate the profits that would accrue under those strategies out of sample, i.e.\ in parts of the data not used for deriving the strategies.
+Yet, to date, applications of causal ML to marketing research appear to be relatively scarce, with the exception of large tech companies operating in the field of social media or online commerce.
+To the best of our knowledge, there are virtually no studies that evaluate the causal effect of coupon campaigns on customer behavior using causal ML, as we do in this paper. \cite*{Smithetal2021} use predictive ML for deriving optimal coupon targeting strategies and estimate the profits that would accrue under those strategies out of sample, i.e.\ in parts of the data not used for deriving the strategies.
 The profits are estimated based on the potential outcomes framework, which is also the basis of causal ML.
-However, the study by \cite*{Smithetal2021} is conceptually different from ours in that it uses the potential outcomes framework to compare coupon targeting strategies inferred from different predictive ML algorithms, while we apply an algorithm based on the potential outcomes framework (namely the optimal policy learning approach of \cite*{AtheyWager2021}) to infer a coupon targeting strategy.
+However, the study by \cite*{Smithetal2021} is conceptually different from ours in that it uses the potential outcomes framework to compare coupon targeting strategies inferred from different predictive ML algorithms, while we apply an algorithm based on the potential outcomes framework (namely the optimal policy learning approach of \cite*{AtheyWager2021}) to derive a coupon targeting strategy.